Giles Easterbrook: After Novello

 In 1988 after leaving Novello he founded his own music publishing company, Maecenas Music, working there with composers including Judith Bingham, Philip Grange, Kenneth Hesketh, Stephen McNeff, Geoffrey Poole and Matthew Taylor.
 Music for wind ensemble became a speciality of the company, on which he often collaborated with Timothy Reynish at the Royal Northern College of Music.
-In 1996 he co-founded the Prima Facie record label with Steve Plew.
+In 1996 he co-founded the Prima Facie record label with pianist, composer and producer Steve Plews.
 It issued a disc of his own music, The Moon Underwater, in 2010.
 A revised reissue was released in 2023.
 Easterbrook was the author of many CD liner notes and contributed to The New Grove Dictionary of Music.

 He was involved in many aspects of the classical music industry, directing and managing theatre music, composing, performing and ensemble direction, adjudication, tour managing, speaking and broadcasting.
 He was co-founder of the Chameleon Composers Group and was involved in the organization of the British Music Society, Redcliffe Concerts and (with John Woolf) the Park Lane Group concert series.